 Your surviving spouse or civil partner is now able to inherit your Isa savings when you die without losing the tax shelter, under rules introduced in April 2015.

-Previously, Isa savings could be passed on to beneficiaries named in your will or through the laws of intestacy, but automatically lost the tax efficient 'wrapper' they enjoyed during your life.
+Previously, Isa savings could be passed on to beneficiaries named in your will or through the laws of intestacy if you die without a will, but automatically lost the tax efficient 'wrapper' they enjoyed during your life.

 That meant that if your spouse wanted to reinvest the savings you built up, they could only do so up to their maximum Isa allowance for that year.

 The rules represent a boon for couples who have jointly saved into an Isa held in only one name.

 Which Money Compare table: Savings accounts and Isas – hundreds of accounts compared.